 Truckload Linehaul Index

 Class 8 orders

-Preliminary Class 8 net orders increased from July to August, rising from 13,500 units to 15,400, according to a monthly report from FTR.
-That was still a significant drop YoY, though, when nearly 21,000 units came in August 2022.
+Preliminary Class 8 net orders decreased 10% from September to October, dropping from 31,200 units to 28,000, according to a monthly report from FTR.
+That was also a 35% decline from October 2022.

 Class 8 net truck orders in North America

 The American Trucking Associations has been tracking tonnage, calculating the index based on member surveys, since the 1970s.
 In the chart below, the baseline is 100, which represents conditions in 2015.
 Tonnage primarily reflects freight movement through contracts versus on the spot market.